Mid-Block Narrowing

 • Reduce lane width at mid-block narrowing to impact vehicle speeds; on low-traffic residential streets, mid-block narrowing can be combined with other design treatments, including Raised Crosswalks, Raised Speed Reducers, or vertical elements for maximum effectiveness

 • Locate trees and/or plantings within curb extensions of mid-block narrowing where appropriate.
-See Tree Beds and Curb Extension in the Landscape Chapter
+Review Tree Beds and Sidewalk Plantings in the Landscape Chapter